dafny-lang/dafny/docs/DafnyRef/Expressions.md

 var sum := x + y; sum * sum
 ```

-In the simple case, the ``CasePattern`` is just an identifier with optional
+In the simple case, the pattern is just an identifier with optional
 type (which if missing is inferred from the rhs).

 The more complex case allows destructuring of constructor expressions.